eflglobal/exercise-data-transformation/README.md

 When it reaches the start of your process, the data has already been validated so you can assume:

   - The JSON structure is valid.
   - Attributes with the same name always have the same type/purpose (e.g., `clickCount` is always an integer representing the number of times the person clicked on something).

 Your task is to write a program to transform the incoming data from [`payload.js` (included in this GitHub repo)](payload.js) to the table structure described by the `assessmentResponse` model.

-**Feel free to use any language/framework that will allow you to maximize the time spent solving the problem.**
+**You may use any language/framework to solve this exercise.**

 # Hints

-- The observation attributes in `payload.js` vary depending on the step/observation name.
-We did that on purpose.
+- Some of the observations in `payload.js` have attributes that don't map nicely to `assessmentResponse`.
+Your code should still try to import these values... somehow.
 - You may need to make assumptions about the meaning/purpose of some of the data.
 As long as you can justify it, we'll play along.
 - Since this is a programming exercise with a time limit, keep in mind that a great solution that's 80% complete is better than a mediocre solution that's 100% complete.